DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

-# Making-Dos-Metasploit-Module-Vulnserver
+# Making DoS and DDoS Metasploit modules
-This is a walkthrough of making the DoS Metasploit module for Vulnserver a vulnerable chat server.
+This is a walkthrough that can be used to describe the process of making a gerneral Metasploit Module.
+However the main focus of this is making a DoS and DDoS Metasploit module for Vulnserver a vulnerable chat server.
 ## Table of Contents
 * [Introduction](#introduction)
 * [Writing Modules](#writing-modules)